What’s The Difference Between The Asthma Control Questionnaire (ACQ) and Asthma Control Test (ACT)?

 I scored 16 on the five-question ACT.
 The highest (and best) score is 25.
-I was informed “There may be more you and your healthcare provider could do to help control your asthma symptoms”, and if my score were lower than 15 I was encouraged to contact my “healthcare provider right away”.
-[ACT RESULTS.
+I was informed, "There may be more you and your healthcare provider could do to help control your asthma symptoms."
+If my score was lower than 15, I was encouraged to "contact my healthcare provider right away."

-With that said, I saw my doctor within the previous month, and we agreed my asthma could be better controlled, but to keep doing what I was doing, alter my medication doses per our agreed upon plan (and hopefully avoid prednisone).
+With that said, I saw my doctor within the previous month, and we agreed my asthma could be better controlled.
+I was directed to keep doing what I was doing, alter my medication doses per our agreed-upon plan (and hopefully avoid prednisone).
 I blame the ridiculous amount of rain over here.

 I scored 1.16 on the six-question ACQ.
-I omitted the 7th question from my calculation, which uses an in-clinic FEV1 (spirometry lung function) measurement, then calculated the average of the scores2.
-My score (being between 0.75 and 1.5) ranks as “Well controlled (but not ‘confident’) 3.
+I omitted the 7th question from my calculation, which uses an in-clinic FEV1 (spirometry lung function) measurement, then calculated the average of the scores.2 My score (being between 0.75 and 1.5) ranks as, “Well-controlled (but not ‘confident’).
 Because of the limitations in accessing the ACQ, it is a lot harder to find data online about this method.